 - 1. The site plan submitted to APH should include food booth locations, waste disposal sites, washroom facilities, potable water spigot locations and water outlets (if applicable). - 2.
-An umbrella or other roof covering is strongly recommended where food is being prepared outdoors. - 3.
-The land on which the event is to take place must be dry and well drained.
+An umbrella or other roof covering is strongly recommended where food is being prepared outdoors.

+- 3. The land on which the event is to take place must be dry and well drained.
 The event organizer must ensure that all loose sediment is swept off the grounds to prevent dust or muddy conditions. - 4.
 Adequate pest control measures must be taken to control rodents, insects and other pests. - 5.
-No food booth is to be established in close proximity to animal housing. - 6.
 If there will be a petting zoo or other animal event (e.g. pony rides) on-site, handwashing stations are required in the area.
 Signage informing visitors to use these methods of hand hygiene must be posted.
 Signs are available from APH.
+No food booths can be in close proximity to this set-up.
 Contact APH for further information on recommendations to prevent disease and injury associated with petting zoos.